 Close to Home Productions

 Perlgut is a recipient of many local and national grants for her writing, directing and film work.
-As a volunteer, in Ithaca, N.Y., she served as president of the boards of the Kitchen Theatre and the Greater Ithaca Activities Center; helped form her neighborhood association, South of the Creek Neighbors.
-She is the past chair of the Tompkins County Strategic Tourism Planning Board and is chair of the Board for Cinemapolis, Ithaca’s local member supported independent cinema.
+As a volunteer, in Ithaca, N.Y., she served as president of the boards of the Kitchen Theatre, Greater Ithaca Activities Center the Tompkins County Strategic Tourism Planning Board and Cinemapolis Ithaca’s local member supported independent cinema house.
+She helped to form her neighborhood association, South of the Creek Neighbors and was one of the organizers of the Ithaca Women’s March in 2017 which brought 10,000 protesters to Ithaca.
+View a short film here.

 Recent interviews with Sue Perlgut: